Counting and mining with the shell

 This repeats the query, but prints a case

-insensitive count (including instances of both revolution
+insensitive count (including instances of both revolution and Revolution and other variants).

 Note how the count has increased nearly 30 fold for those journal article